 Cotswold Archaeology and Suffolk Archaeology Merge.

-We are pleased to announce that from today Suffolk Archaeology Community Interest Company has become part of Cotswold Archaeology.
+We are pleased to announce that Suffolk Archaeology Community Interest Company has become part of Cotswold Archaeology.
 This initiative builds on the strong history of collaboration between the two companies in East Anglia over the past few years on projects such as Sizewell Nuclear Power Station and the cable connection to East Anglia One offshore wind farm.

 Cotswold Archaeology Chief Executive Neil Holbrook said “I am delighted that Cotswold Archaeology and Suffolk Archaeology have merged operations.
 We have enjoyed working with Suffolk over the last few years and have the utmost respect for their unrivalled regional archaeological expertise.
 Suffolk’s core operating area of Suffolk and surrounding counties is a great match with the territory we currently service from our office in Milton Keynes, so the synergies are obvious.
 Suffolk Archaeology’s current premises in Needham Market near Ipswich will from today trade as the Suffolk office of Cotswold Archaeology, and I am particularly pleased that their Managing Director Dr Rhodri Gardner will remain office head and join Cotswold’s Senior Management Group.
 Rhod will be a great asset to us, as will his colleagues who between them have decades of first-hand expert knowledge of the archaeology of East Anglia.
 We are looking forward to harnessing that expertise for the benefit of our clients, and building on their excellent track record of community engagement and outreach”.